Ninja Gaiden (NES video game): Critical reception

 The game debuted at No. 3 on Nintendo Powers Top 30 list for July–August 1989, behind Zelda II: The Adventure of Link and Super Mario Bros.
 2; it stayed at No. 3 in the September–October 1989 issue.
 The Nintendo Power Awards '89 featured the game as one of the top games that year.
 It was nominated for Best Graphics and Sound, Best Challenge, Best Theme, Fun, Best Character (Ryu Hayabusa), Best Ending, and Best Overall; and it won for Best Challenge and Best Ending.
 In its preview of Ninja Gaiden II: The Dark Sword of Chaos, the magazine said that "the colorful, detailed and dynamic cinema scenes of the original Ninja Gaiden set a standard for action game narration that has since been widely emulated.
 These cinema scenes made Ninja Gaiden play almost like a movie."

-Reflecting on his career as a game designer, Yoshizawa considered Ninja Gaiden–along with Klonoa: Door to Phantomile–his proudest accomplishment, explaining that the title enjoyed the best sales performance out of all of his projects.
 Beyond press coverage by Nintendo Power, the game received strong reviews and publicity from other video gaming magazines upon its release.
 In a review from VideoGames & Computer Entertainment, the presentation and gameplay were compared to Castlevania, while the cinematic cutscenes were compared favorably to Karateka and other computer games by Cinemaware.
 The review praised the game's animation in these cutscenes and noted Tecmo's usage of close-ups and body movements.
 The reviewer said that while the cutscenes were not fluid, they were effective and entertaining and provided important information about what the player was supposed to do.
 He appreciated the game had unlimited continues which slightly offset its difficulty, but he criticized it for having over-detailed background graphics especially in the indoor levels, saying that some bottomless pits and items in these levels become slightly camouflaged.
 From July to October 1989, the game was listed at No. 1 on Electronic Gaming Monthlys Top Ten Video Games list; it fell to No. 2 on the list behind Mega Man 2 in the November issue.
 In their Best and Worst of 1989, it received awards for Best Game of the Year for the NES and Best Ending in a Video Game for all consoles.
 The staff said that Ninja Gaiden "proved to be an instant winner" with its cinematic cutscenes and unique gameplay.
 They added the game's climax was better than some movies' climaxes at the time and that it established continuity for a sequel, which would be released the following year.
 Later in June 1994, the magazine ranked it at No. 4 on a special list of Top Ten Most Difficult Games of all time for all consoles.